16strands/Thesis/README.md

 #### Priority Queue
 * how to make the queue simulate asynchrony?
-    - start with varying latencies and make them converge after a certain point?
+    - start with varying drifts and make them converge after a certain point (gsr)

 #### Possible Measurements